wiki:WikiStart

 Security Issues

-If you have encountered a security issue that isn't addressed in a released version of bbPress, please contact security (at) wordpress.org with detailed information.
+If you have encountered a security issue that isn't addressed in a released version of bbPress, please report it to the WordPress HackerOne program.
+For more, see our Security FAQ in the handbook.

 Contributing